The Damage of Stonewalling & Overcoming This Relationship Issue

 Stonewalling isn't just an innocent pause in communication; it carries serious emotional and relational consequences, such as:

 1. Erosion of Trust: Consistent stonewalling creates feelings of distrust and insecurity in the relationship, making partners feel isolated and uncertain.
+Over time, this can lead to significant trust issues.

 2. Deepened Emotional Disconnect: The person experiencing stonewalling may feel ignored, disrespected, unloved, or even feel hopeless, which further weakens emotional bonds.
+Building emotional intimacy becomes nearly impossible when one partner consistently withdraws.

 3. Escalation of Conflict: Rather than resolving issues, stonewalling can lead to unresolved problems, allowing conflicts to escalate internally and potentially causing resentment and anger to build over time.